Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-COST Problem

 We claim that the reduced instance $G$ does not admit a \SSM.
 Recall that the quota of each hospital is one.
 Any \SSM\ $M$ in the reduced instance $G$ must match each resident $a_p$ to the corresponding global hospital $v_p$, as otherwise, $(a_p,v_p)$ strongly blocks $M$.
 For any $s \in \{1, 2, \ldots, \alpha\}$, the matching $M$ cannot leave $w^s$ unmatched; otherwise, some pair $(d_t^s, w^s)$ for $t \in \{1, 2\}$ would form a \SBP.
 Since $w^s$ has a quota of one, it cannot accommodate all three $b$-residents in the gadget \gt{s}.
 This implies that there exists a $b$-resident, say $b_j^s$, who is not matched to $w^s$ in $M$.
 As each global hospital has a quota of one and is already matched with its top-ranked $a$-resident, the resident $b_j^s$ remains unmatched in $M$.
 Therefore, the pair $(b_j^s, w^s)$ strongly blocks $M$.
 Hence, the reduced instance $G$ does not admit a \SSM.

-Recall that $\II$ is an instance of \MSAT\ problem.
-A satisfying assignment for an instance of \MSAT\ problem is an assignment of variables such that for each clause, exactly one variable is set to true.
+Recall that $\II$ is an instance of \MSAT.
+A satisfying assignment for an instance of \MSAT\ is an assignment of variables such that for each clause, exactly one variable is set to true.

-\begin{lem} If $\II$ admits a satisfying assignment, then there exists an instance $G'$ obtained from $G$ with an augmentation cost of zero such that $G'$ admits a \SSM. \end{lem} \begin{proof} Given a valid satisfying assignment for the instance $\II$ of the \MSAT\ problem, we construct the augmented instance $G'$ and a matching $M'$ as follows.
+\begin{lem} If $\II$ admits a satisfying assignment, then there exists an instance $G'$ obtained from $G$ with an augmentation cost of zero such that $G'$ admits a \SSM. \end{lem} \begin{proof} Given a valid satisfying assignment for the instance $\II$ of the \MSAT, we construct the augmented instance $G'$ and a matching $M'$ as follows.
 For each variable $X_p$, if $X_p$ is set to true, we set the quota $q(v_p) = 1$; otherwise, we augment the quota of $v_p$ by $\delta(v_p)$, where $\delta(v_p)$ denotes the number of times the variable $X_p$ occurs in $\II$.
 That is, we set $q(v_p) = 1 + \delta(v_p)$, where $1$ is the original quota.
 Additionally, we set $q(w^s) = 1$ for all $s \in \{1, 2, \ldots, \alpha\}$.
 Since the augmentation cost $c(v_p) = 0$ for all $p \in \{1, 2, \ldots, \beta\}$, the total augmentation cost is zero.

 Next, we show that the augmented instance $G'$ admits a strongly stable matching.
 Let $M' = M_1 \cup M_2 \cup M_3$, where $M_1$, $M_2$, and $M_3$ are defined as follows: